gauravssnl/PyInjectorV4/README.md

 This can also be used as a HTTP/HTTPS logger to sniff (see) the requests sent by the applications and browser.

+Note : This script can be used for free internet tricks if you have a free homepage / host which can be used as bug in payload.

 To run this server, we need to use Python 2.

 ### Steps to use the server